emmafreeman/Feature_Selection_and_Classification_Large_Dataset/README.md

 My approach for this project was to a) use statistical techniques to reduce the number of features in the dataset and b) build a predictive model based on this smaller subset of features.
 I built model pipelines using GridSearch, RandomForestClassifier, SelectKBest, and Logistic Regression to get the best accuracy score I could.

+This was my third project for the Data Science Immersive prorgram at General Assembly.